Interview with Stefan Banz

 B: Yes, it is.
 I'm very sentimental.

 W: In your work, the private sphere takes on a great importance.
-The

 public part is less present.
-In your video, "Door to Door," you lift the
+In your video, "Door to Door," you

 documentation of a real incident on an esthetic level.

 B: I think we have to differentiate various aspects here.
-On the one
+On the

 hand, there's the private and the public, that's the individual and the